 In order to tighten these bolts without spanner wrenches, first break them lose using whatever method fits best for your toolset, if needed, use heat around each bolt head in order to help loosen things up before moving onto the next steps.

-Fourth Step: Tightening With Socket Set
+Step 4: Tightening With Socket Set

 After breaking everything loose, tighten each bolt by hand in order to hold them in place.
 This is also a good time to make sure that the nut isn’t cross-threaded and has been put on correctly before tightening it again with your desired toolset.